ADHD Therapy

 -

-In therapy for ADHD first we can screen you for ADHD and if it looks likely that you have ADHD, we will send you to a medical provider to get officially assessed.
+In therapy for ADHD, I can screen you for ADHD and if it looks likely that you have ADHD, I will send you to a medical provider to get officially assessed.

 The next step involves education and information about your options to treat ADHD to manage your symptoms.